balderdashy/sails-docs/concepts/Services/Services.md

 Another benefit of using services in Sails is that they are *globalized*--you don't have to use `require()` to access them (although you can if you prefer.
 And you can disable the automatic exposure of global variables in your app's configuration.)
 By default, you can access a service and call its helpers (e.g. `EmailService.sendHtmlEmail()` or `EmailService.sendPasswordRecoveryEmail()`) from anywhere: within controller actions, from inside other services, in custom model methods, or even from command-line scripts.

+Hypothetically, one could create a service for:

+- Sending an email
+- Blasting tweets to celebrities
+- Retrieving data from a third party API

 ### Building a service